When Do Babies Say Mama? How To Teach Your Little One To Say Your New Name

 When Do Babies Typically Say “Mama”?

 The first thing to consider is whether or not your baby is old enough and developmentally ready to say “mama”.
-Babies typically say words like ‘mama’ or ‘dada’ by 12 months old, so if they’re not quite that old yet, you might just need to wait a while longer.
+If your baby isn’t quite at the one-year mark yet, you might just need to wait a little bit longer.

-Once your baby reaches 12 months of age, try to be patient with them, and rest assured that once your baby can talk, they will talk.
+Rest assured that once your baby can talk, they will talk.
 Babies and toddlers don’t just hold back on us for no reason.
 But if they’re not talking much yet, it could have to do with their inventory of speech sounds.
 It could also be because the foundational skills necessary to talk are not yet fully developed.

 What To Do If Your Baby Won’t Say “Mama”